cocos-creator/docs-3d-deprecated/en/asset/compress-texture.md

 # Compress texture

-**Cocos Creator 3D** can set the compression method required for textures directly in the editor, and then automatically compress the textures when the project is released.
+**Cocos Creator** can set the compression method required for textures directly in the editor, and then automatically compress the textures when the project is released.
 For the web platform, multiple image formats can be exported at the same time, and the engine will automatically download the appropriate format according to different browsers.

 ## Configure compressed texture

-**Cocos Creator 3D** supports importing images in multiple formats (see the table below for details), but in an actual running game, we do not recommend using the original images as assets to load.
+**Cocos Creator** supports importing images in multiple formats (see the table below for details), but in an actual running game, we do not recommend using the original images as assets to load.
 For example, on a mobile platform, only 80% or less of the original image quality may be required, or a `.png` without the transparent channel can be converted into a `.jpg`, which can reduce the storage space required.

 | Image format | Android | iOS | Mini Game | Web  | Mac & Windows |
 | ------- | -------- | ------ | ----- | ------ | ------ |